godspeedsystems/gs-documentation/docs/microservices-framework/guide/get-started.md

 Default port of your service is `3000` and Swagger endpoint is `/api-docs`.
 If you want to customise default settings, you can modify the ``./src/eventsources/http.yaml` For customisation and using advanced features please **checkout the [express-as-http](../event-sources/event-source-plugins/Express%20Http%20Eventsource) plugin**

 ### Video Tutorial - Short
-There is a longer and detailed introduction video as well, below in this page.
+There is a longer and detailed introduction video as well, below on this page.

-> Note: This video mentions `godspeed dev`.
-This is now replaced with `godspeed serve` command.
-As well the `from-examples` param of `godspeed create` command is deprecated and is not advised to use.
-If you want some pre-made examples please check the [examples repository](https://github.com/godspeedsystems/gs-node-templates)
+> If you want some pre-made examples please check the [examples repository](https://github.com/godspeedsystems/gs-node-templates)

 <div style={{ position: 'relative', paddingBottom: '56.25%', height: 0, overflow: 'hidden' }}>
     <iframe style={{ position: 'absolute', top: 10, left: 10, width: '80%', height: '80%' }} src="https://www.youtube.com/embed/vudhjYjGeLQ?si=R4kTbH14-sAbKFBA" frameborder="0" allow="fullscreen;" allowfullscreen ></iframe>